 Blistered Shishito Peppers are an extraordinary Asian-style appetizer.
 With only a touch of seasoning and oil, you’ll learn how to cook shishito peppers in this most delicious way!If you want to hang with the popular peppers, the Shishito is the current leader.

-I had the best time at a media event at Melissa’s Produce the other day, for a sneak peak at the produce trends for 2017.
+I had the best time at a recent media event at Melissa’s Produce, to check out some of the most popular produce items.

-It’s all about the Japanese Shishito pepper, which according to my friends at Melissa’s Produce, will be the most popular chile pepper of 2017.
+It’s all about the Japanese Shishito pepper, which according to my friends at Melissa’s Produce, will be one of the most popular chile peppers over the next several years.
 We’re loving these small, slender, finger-length chiles!

 Shishitos have a wrinkled skin with many grooves, which is an ideal surface to blister and char beautifully, when cooked quickly over high heat.

 They make for a most excellent snack, simply sautéed with a touch of salt and pepper!
 (See below.)

 You can find Shishito peppers on menus in most Japanese restaurants — usually served as an appetizer seasoned with soy sauce or sesame oil, and sometimes with vinegar and bonito flakes.